 Today is the last day before we leave Ireland.
 I really can’t complain or seem too sad since we are moving onto Spain, but as I sit here at the Ballinalacken Castle overlooking the Atlantic Ocean with the outline of the Cliffs of Moher in the distance, I can’t help but have a hint of sadness thinking of our approaching departure.

 Looking back on our time in Ireland, I wanted to share the most memorable experience.
 While pretty much everything was enjoyable, kayaking in Dingle, one of the best places to visit in Ireland, was exhilarating and unforgettable.

-Disclosure: Our kayaking adventure with Adventure Ireland was complementary but that does not affect our opinion that it was an amazing experience.
+Disclosure: Our kayaking adventure with Adventure Ireland was complimentary but that does not affect our opinion that it was an amazing experience.

 Michelle and I like to Kayak and go at least a few times each year in Austin.
 We go out on Lady Bird Lake right after work to reset our minds or to cool down on a hot Austin summer day.
 We may not be pros but we do enjoy Kayaking and have done it a few times.

 Part of my trip planning always involves looking for the more adventurous things to do in the areas we visit.
 We came across Kayaking in Dingle and Doolin, two places we knew we were going to go.
-Based on our schedule we decided to go in Dingle and are so happy we did.
+Based on our schedule we decided to go to Dingle and are so happy we did.
 We booked an afternoon excursion with Irish Adventures.